Shaaali/identity-apps/docs/guides/applications/share-user-attributes/oidc.md

     </tr>
   <tr>
     <td>email</td>
-    <td>This requests access to the End-User's email related claims.</td>
+    <td>This requests access to the end-user's email related claims.</td>
     <td>email, email_verified</td>
   </tr>
   <tr>
     <td>address</td>
-    <td>This scope value requests access to the view of the address of the user.
+    <td>This scope value requests access to the address view of the user.
 This will return sub fields of address claim</td>
     <td>address, street_address</td>
   </tr>
   <tr>